andreykobal/sei-agentfi/README.md

 The AI has **complete access to real-time market data** and can spawn **autonomous trading agents** that operate independently, creating a truly agentic trading ecosystem where users collaborate with AI to navigate DeFi markets.

-# Backend Architecture

-Event-sourced CQRS backend for AI-native DeFi platform with blockchain indexing, conversational UI, and autonomous trading agents.

 ## How it works

 <img width="2506" height="3840" alt="Untitled diagram _ Mermaid Chart-2025-07-22-065012" src="https://github.com/user-attachments/assets/7f23780d-f66b-41e1-b5bf-75da483329af" />

 ## Architecture Overview

-**Event-Sourced CQRS with External Event Stream**

-The backend implements a sophisticated event sourcing architecture where the blockchain serves as the external event stream:
+**The backend implements a sophisticated event sourcing architecture where the blockchain serves as the external event stream:**

 ```
 Blockchain (External Event Stream)